croddy1/roddy_colin_spring2017/final/readme.md

 <img src="analysis/ana_5/topTenEmissions.png" width="750">

-Indonesia's plot shows more corelation between its emissions and
+Indonesia's plot seems to show more corelation between Indonesia's emissions and its gas emissions.
+The paks of both generally fallow the same pattern and the CO2 preceeds the rise in temeratures as you'd expect.
+There is not a direct corelation, however, which suggests there is more that needs to be taken into account than just the level of emissions.
+Indonesia's total emissions rate is also much more chaotic than China's and it'd be interesting to understand why.